openapi-generators/openapitools-generator-action/README.md

 ### `template-dir`

-The path (with respect to the current directory/the workspace) to the folder containing the template files.
+The path to the folder containing the template files.
+Paths that do not start with `/` are assumed to be relative to the root of the repository.

 See user-defined [templates](https://openapi-generator.tech/docs/templating#modifying-templates) via options.

 ### `command-args`